Frequently Asked Questions

 If I am approved for books in alternate format, how do I request these materials?

 Complete all of the requested information on the ODS "Alternative Text Request" form for each textbook or course material need in accessible formats for the entire semester.
-You can obtain these forms directly through the following link, http://www.ods.txstate.edu/assistive-technology/Alternative-Text/Alternate-Text-Request.html.
+You can obtain these forms directly from the Alternative Text/Audio Books page on the ODS website.

 Do you only provide sign language interpreters for classes?